 101 Hermosa Ave, Hermosa Beach, CA 90254

-With its pristine location next to the beach, Mickey’s Deli has been serving the South Bay community since 1959.
-With pastas, salads, pizzas, and endless options of sandwiches, Mickey’s Deli is a favorite for a reason.
-As you can see in the picture below, the sandwich is stuffed with all the classic Italian cold meat staples.
-The bread roll was fresh, as were all the ingredients.
+With its unbeatable location, right next to the beach, Mickey’s Deli has been serving the South Bay community since 1959.
+Their offerings include pastas, salads, pizzas, and endless options sandwiches.
+As you can see in the picture below, the sandwich is stuffed with the essential dry-cured meats.
+The bread roll was fresh and fluffy.
 It was also bigger than it looked!

 Expect to find people walking around barefoot on the sandy floor while you’re waiting.
 Even though it was busy, the staff was very nice and accommodating.
-If you don’t want to wait, you can also order online and pick it up, which is what a lot of people did while I was there.
+Alternatively, if you don’t want to wait, you can order online and pick it up.

 Claro’s Italian Market